watthell234/Neural-Network/README.md

 # Neural-Network

-The prediction errors towards the holidays is due to the fact that these dummy variables are a bit more erratic than we initially thought.
-Seasonality is one of the harder for a network to learn.
+Holiday seasonality is harder for a network to learn.